 - Conflict Minerals Policy.
 We have adopted a position statement ("Policy"), commonly referred to as a conflict minerals policy by our industry peers, regarding the sourcing of 3TG.
-Our Policy is publicly available on our website at www.columbia.com in the Corporate Responsibility section of the website (currently under "Responsible Practices").
+Our Policy is publicly available on our website at www.columbiasportswearcompany.com in the Corporate Responsibility section of the website (currently under "Responsible Practices").
 The contents of our website are not incorporated by reference herein, and are not otherwise a part of this Report.
 Pursuant to our Policy, we expect all of our suppliers to avoid use of minerals that are derived from ore mined under conditions of armed conflict and human rights abuses or which may directly or indirectly finance or benefit armed groups in Covered Countries. - Internal Team.
 We have a conflict minerals group that collaborates with key senior executives and subject matter experts from functions such as manufacturing, materials research, legal, and finance to ensure execution of our management system.
 The team of subject matter experts is responsible for implementing our conflict minerals compliance strategy and is led by our Vice President of Corporate Responsibility.
 Execution of the program is managed by our corporate responsibility team and is based on OECD Guidance. - Control Systems.
 We conduct an annual survey of our supply chain through a third-party service provider as part of our RCOI and due diligence.
 Our third-party service provider provides data validation and preliminary risk assessment based on RCOI responses.
 We utilize the CMRT for our data collection.
 We maintain internal records relating to our 3TG compliance program for at least five years.
 These records are generally maintained by us or the third-party service provider in an electronic format. - Supplier Engagement.
-In 2019, our Policy and requirements were actively communicated to all identified Covered Suppliers.
+In 2023, our Policy and requirements were actively communicated to all identified Covered Suppliers.
 Training documentation was provided to these Covered Suppliers to share general information about the Conflict Minerals Rule along with our requirements to suppliers regarding this obligation.
 We also maintain contracts with most of our raw material suppliers (including trim and component suppliers).
-Our form agreement for these suppliers contains a clause that requires the supplier to comply with our Policy and to cooperate with our efforts to identify the sources of 3TG minerals found in the materials we purchase from them. - Company Grievance Mechanism.
+Our form agreement for these suppliers contains a clause that requires the supplier to comply with our Policy.

+• Company Grievance Mechanism.
 We have established a process to allow interested parties to contact us with questions, comments or concerns regarding our Policy or practices.
-The product category units contained in this Report are aggregated at the product category highest level.
+The product category units contained in this Report are aggregated at the highest level of product category.
 For inquiries regarding a particular product style, our conflict minerals group may be reached by email at cm@columbia.com.